jamesderlin/dartbag/README.md

 * `String.partialSplit` is a version of `String.split` that limits the number of returned items.

+* `String.substringLoose` is a version of `String.substring` with less strict bounds.

 * `Uri.updateQueryParameters` adds or replaces query parameters in a `Uri`.

 * `bool.implies` returns whether one `bool` logically implies another.